 9.5 We will tell you immediately if there is to be any variation to or decrease in the project outcomes.

-10.1 We accept that you may demand repayment of all or part of the grant and/or cancel any unpaid part of the grant at your absolute discretion in any of the following circumstances if:
+11.1 We accept that you may demand repayment of all or part of the Grant and/or cancel any unpaid part of the Grant at your absolute discretion in any of the following circumstances if:

-- during the period of 10 years beginning on the date on which the grant is paid, we dispose of the interest held in the facility on that day or any part of that interest by way of a sale, exchange or lease for a term of not less than 10 years; or
+- During the period of seven years beginning on the date on which the grant is paid, we dispose of the interest held in the facility on that day or any part of that interest by way of a sale, exchange or lease for a term of not less than seven years; or

 - The facility is no longer available to members of the general public either permanently or for a total of three months in any one 12-month period.